- Degree Works

 Participating in Alternative Ceremonies:

 Students graduating in Spring should plan to attend the May commencement ceremony.
 Students graduating in Summer and Fall should plan to attend the December commencement ceremony.
-If extenuating circumstances exist that prevent a student from participating in his or her designated ceremony, the student should contact his or her analyst with this information after registering for their last semester of coursework.
-The analyst will provide information to the Registrar who will consider these circumstances in regards to the commencement ceremony.
+If extenuating circumstances exist that prevent a student from participating in his or her designated ceremony, undergraduate students should contact the Assistant Registrar for Graduation with this information after registering for their last semester of coursework.
+The Assistant Registrar provide information to the Registrar who will consider these circumstances in regards to the commencement ceremony.
 Graduate students who wish to participate in an alternate ceremony should contact the Dean of Graduate Studies.

 Graduate Level Hours: